drj3ky11/Shelob/README.md

 # Shelob
 A repo to dominate them all...
+UNDER CONSTRUCTION!!

 Compilation of some interesting posts about malware.